 The vehicle entrance into car park, picnic site and Touring in the Trees caravan site is signposted from the A2 road, midway between Ballycastle and Cushendall.
 Ulsterbus services to and from Ballycastle will stop here if you ask them to stop.

-For details of public bus services, visit Translink website.
+For details about public bus services visit the Translink website.